-Can I really go without an easily accessible shower?
+Q: Can I really go without a shower?

-Positive spin: I will buy the biggest dehumidifier I can find.
+A: I will just buy the biggest dehumidifier I can find.

 In the end, the benefits of living on a boat outweighed the negatives and I finally decided to adventure on a 28 foot sailboat.